codes-org/codes/README-vis.md

 ## README for using ROSS instrumentation in CODES

-For details about the ROSS instrumentation, see the README-vis.md file in the [ROSS repo](https://ross.cs.rpi.edu).
+For details about the ROSS instrumentation, see the [ROSS Instrumentation blog post](http://carothersc.github.io/ROSS/feature/instrumentation.html) on the ROSS webpage.
-The instrumentation is still underdevelopment and the vis2 branch must be checked out to use it.
+The instrumentation will be merged into the master branch of the ROSS repo very soon.

 There are currently 3 types of instrumentation: GVT-based, real time, and event tracing.
 See the ROSS documentation for more info on the specific options or use `--help` with your model.
 The GVT-based and real time sampling do not require any changes to your model code.
-The event tracing does in order to get specific model event types.
+The event tracing will run without any changes, but some additions to the model code is needed in order to get specific model event types.
 This document describes how to do it.

 ### Register LP event tracing function

-The examples here are based on the server LP for the synthetic workload generation for dragonfly (src/network-workloads/model-net-synthetic.c).
+The examples here are based on the server LP for the synthetic workload generation for dragonfly (`src/network-workloads/model-net-synthetic.c`).

 As described in the ROSS Vis documentation, we need to first add our function that will save the event type (and any other desired data) to the buffer location provided by ROSS.